 - Grace says her ceiling fan has become such a valued part of her home that it has a nickname: Gloria.

 - Clark Howard Inc. General Manager Christa says that she puts her thermostat at 68° at night and 76° during the day.

 Home Cooling Myths Busted

 Myth #1: Setting the thermostat drastically lower will cool your home more quickly: When you get home, do you dial the thermostat way down to get to a comfortable temperature more quickly?
 “It will not cool your home any faster and could result in excessive cooling and unnecessary expense,” says Energy.gov.

 Myth #2: Keeping the thermostat set at your comfort level will keep your bill low: Looking to save money on your energy bill?
 Pay attention to what the temperature is outside to know where to set your thermostat inside.

-“The smaller the difference between the indoor and outdoor temperatures, the lower your overall cooling bill will be,” the nation’s energy department says.
+“The smaller the difference between the indoor and outdoor temperatures, the lower your overall cooling bill will be,” says the DOE website.

 Where do you keep your thermostat during the summer?
 Let us know in our Clark.com community.